Hot products, big profits

 Step-by-step in Google Trends:

 If interest holds steady across multiple months, the product likely reflects ongoing demand.
 Sharp, isolated spikes signal a higher risk unless you can move quickly.
-Once the direction looks promising, move to a keyword tool for volume and competition checks.
+Once the direction looks promising, move to a keyword tool to check volume and competition.

 2. Use Semrush to confirm demand and competition before you sell online

-Semrush helps you decide whether a product is worth building around by showing search volume, competition, and intent.
-It’s best used after Google Trends confirms that interest isn’t fading.
+Semrush helps you decide whether a product is worth selling by showing search volume, competition, and intent.
+Use this tool after confirming interest with Google Trends.

-• Focus on long-tail phrases that signal buying intent and align with your positioning.
+4. Focus on long-tail phrases that signal buying intent and align with your store.

 3. Validate Etsy demand with eRank before launching POD designs

-eRank is useful for validating demand on Etsy, especially for Print on Demand trends like apparel, accessories, and paper products.
-It helps you assess whether a product has room to compete.
+eRank is useful for validating growing interest on Etsy, especially for print-on-demand trends like apparel, accessories, and paper products.

-They’re planning to sell lounge-focused fashion and want to confirm demand without entering an oversaturated space.
+You want to test “wide-leg pants” designs, plan to sell lounge-focused fashion, and want to confirm demand without entering an oversaturated space.

 Step-by-step in eRank:

-• Check competition levels and pivot to narrower terms if needed, such as “wide-leg lounge pants” or “high waisted wide-leg pants.”
+4. Check competition levels and pivot to narrower terms if needed, such as “wide-leg lounge pants” or “high-waisted wide-leg pants.”

 4. Browse online marketplaces for top sellers